3 Simple Uses of the German Word Zu, Plus When to Avoid It

 3. When Zu Is Used in Infinitive Clauses

-For this usage, zu is combined with the infinitive of a verb in a dependent clause.
-Infinitive clauses don’t require um, ohne or (an)statt.
+For this usage, zu is combined with the infinitive in dependent clauses where the subject is the same as the first clause.

 Sometimes you need a comma to set the clause off.
-If there’s more to the clause than just zu and your infinitive, then you need a comma.
-Otherwise you don’t.
+If there’s more to the clause than just zu and your infinitive, you need a comma.
+Otherwise it’s optional.
 This is really just to help clarify the sentence and show proper word order.

 Dartmouth’s German Studies Department has a lot of good examples to show you when you need to set the clause off by a comma, and when you don’t.